AngheloAlf/APL/docs/007 - Namespaces.md

 To use a function or class from other namespace, you should refer to it as `otherNamespace::someFunction();`.

 You can have namespaces inside namespaces.

+- Variables may be declared inside a namespace.
+- Variables with any of the basic types and defined with the `const` qualifier may be defined alongside its declaration.
+- Variables of any other type can't be defined alongside its declaration.
+  - It may be defined inside a function.
+  - Using an unitializated variable is _Undefined behavior_. // TODO: change this to be an exception or a compile time error.